 While it may be one of Hawaii’s friendlier hikes I still would recommend wearing sneakers, and bringing a water bottle.
 A flash light would be beneficial as well since there are points where you are walking through a dark tunnel.
 I used the flashlight on my iPhone and it was sufficient.

 It is only 1$ per person, or $5 per car to hike Diamond Head.
-It took us about an hour to do.
+It took us about an hour to do, but in our defense we kept stopping a lot and talking LOL.
 Its 1.6 miles roundtrip.
 Be sure to take your time and stop at the landings along the way because they offer great views.
 We saw a few humpback whales, pretty exciting.

 Visit Pearl Harbor: Contrary to popular belief you can visit Pearl Harbor for free.
 They do have an optional tour though that will cost you if you choose to do that.
 If going by bus, Pearl Harbor is about an hour away from Waikiki Beach so be sure to get up early.
 Tickets for the USS Arizona are handed out based on arrival time.
 So the earlier you get there the sooner you can get to see the USS Arizona.
 We got there around 9am and our ticket for the USS Arizona was for 10:30, so again the earlier the better.
 In the meantime you can walk through the exhibits.
 Just an FYI: you cannot bring any bags or purses inside of Pearl Harbor.
 There are lockers onsite that you can rent for 3$ per bag/purse.

 Hawaii was beautiful and a lot of fun.
 I can’t wait to go back.
 I hope this guide helps you visit Hawaii on a budget!